 8.8.
 Blast and Air Hoses: All air hose, blast hose, and threaded couplings have gaskets that seal the connection.
-To reduce loss of air pressure and/or premature abrasive wear replace these gaskets when leaks are found.
+To prevent loss of air pressure and/or premature abrasive wear replace these gaskets when leaks are found.
 Inspect the couplings daily for leaks and wear.
 Replace gaskets when visible wear or leaks are found.
 When installing or replacing hose couplings cut the hose end square for secure fit (see Figure 8.4).
 To insure proper coupling connection always use fittings that are the same brand.
-See the drawings and part lists in Section 9.0.
+See the drawings and part lists in Section 9.1(a) and 9.1(b).